givkashi/Neural-Networks-From-Scratch/README.md

 # Neural-Networks-From-Scratch
 Neural Networks from scratch in python using forward and backward propagation

-create neural network from fundation
+create neural network from basic.

 open in google colab and try it